61 results found

 Armand H, Stoianov I, Graham N, 2018, Impact of network sectorisation on water quality management, Journal of Hydroinformatics, Vol: 20, Pages: 424-439, ISSN: 1464-7141

-Pecci F, Abraham E, Stoianov I, 2017, Quadratic head loss approximations for optimisation problems in water supply networks, JOURNAL OF HYDROINFORMATICS, Vol: 19, Pages: 493-506, ISSN: 1464-7141
+Pecci F, Abraham E, Stoianov II, 2017, Quadratic head loss approximations for optimisation problems in water supply networks, Journal of Hydroinformatics, Vol: 19, Pages: 493-506, ISSN: 1464-7141

 Menke R, Kadehjian K, Abraham E, et al., Investigating trade-offs between the operating cost and green house gas emissions from water distribution systems, Sustainable Energy Technologies and Assessments, ISSN: 2213-1388

 Pecci F, Abraham E, Stoianov I, 2016, Penalty and relaxation methods for the optimal placement and operation of control valves in water supply networks, Computational Optimization and Applications, Vol: 67, Pages: 201-223, ISSN: 1573-2894